-In addition, in response to the developments during COVID-19, the Alliance has compiled COVID-19 research and reports as well as polls on patient and provider adoption, acceptance, and satisfaction with telehealth during the COVID-19 public health emergency.
-The Alliance will continue to update this page with telehealth polls and relevant research as they are published.
+The Alliance for Connected Care has compiled polls on patient and provider adoption, acceptance, and satisfaction with telehealth during the COVID-19 public health emergency.
+The Alliance is also adding COVID-19 research and reports to this page.
+Finally, also included below is a list of pre-COVID-19 research and reports on telehealth utilization/adoption, feasibility and cost-effectiveness, and impact on clinical outcomes.
+The Alliance will continue to update the charts with telehealth polls and relevant research as they are published.

 Click the links below to jump to a table.

 - Feasibility/Cost-Effectiveness of Telemedicine